 Cannabis-based products containing cannabidiol (CBD) have been used to help with seizures, muscle stiffness, pain and nausea (feeling sick).

-- In New Zealand products made from the cannabis plant for medical use are Class B1 controlled drugs, which means they need approval from the Ministry of Health before they can be supplied or given.
+- Sativex may be prescribed for people with other conditions but they need approval from the Ministry of Health before it can be supplied or given.

 What are cannabis-based products?